OpenFreeEnergy/openfreeenergy.github.io/README_ecosystem_plugins.md

 Add that file in a branch on your fork, and make a pull request to have your new entry added to the catalog!

-NOTE: Each ecosystem catalog entry should fit into exactly one category.
-If you've created a package that involves tools from multiple categories, please create multiple catalog entries.
-One pull request may contain as many catalog entries as you would like to add.

 ## Customizing ecosystem configuration

 The general idea  here is that catalog entries represent different "categories"